 Thyroid nodules are very common, and are seen in up to 60 percent of women over the age of 50 years.
 The vast majority of thyroid nodules are noncancerous.
 In a small percentage of patients, the nodule may be cancerous.
 Thyroid cancer is uncommon and is typically a very treatable form of cancer, particularly when diagnosed early.

 Some benign thyroid nodules make excessive amounts of thyroid hormone, and are referred to as “toxic nodules.”
 These nodules are almost never cancerous, but they can cause symptoms of hyperthyroidism and need to be treated.
+In addition to surgery, we offer radiofrequency ablation (RFA) as a treatment option.

 An enlarged thyroid gland is called a goiter.
 Thyroid nodules are often present in enlarged thyroid glands, a condition referred to as a multinodular goiter.
 Goiters can sometimes cause pressure on other structures within the neck, including the esophagus and trachea.
 When severe, this can cause difficulty with swallowing and breathing.
 For some patients, the presence of a goiter can also be less desirable for cosmetic reasons.
 For all of the above reasons, surgery can be recommended.